 Have you ever wondered what type of coconut milk to use in a recipe?
-Here’s a guide that will clear up any confusion and help you get to know your coconut milks.
+Here's a guide that will clear up any confusion and help you get to know your types of coconut milk.
+This post also includes a collection of favourite gluten-free recipes using coconut milk.

 Which type of coconut milk do I use?
 Sometimes recipes don't make it clear, so here's a quick guide so you'll avoid making a mistake.